Queen Elizabeth II Fast Facts

 May 16, 1991 - The Queen addresses a joint session of the United States Congress, the first British monarch to do so.

 November 24, 1992 - At a luncheon commemorating her 40th anniversary on the throne, the Queen declares 1992 as an "Annus Horribilis".
-That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and the fire at Windsor Castle.
+That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and a fire at Windsor Castle.

 November 26, 1992 - Prime Minister John Major announces that the Queen will begin paying taxes on her personal income.
 Her personal fortune is estimated to be $11.7 billion.